py2ai/py2ai.github.io/_posts/2021-07-7-Video-and-text-chat-in-python.md

 categories: [tutorial]
 featured-img: 2021-12-24-chat-text
 mathjax: true
-summary: A quick tutorial to make server-client video and text chat
+description: A quick tutorial to make server-client video and text chat
 ---

 Hi friends, today's tutorial is rather more interesting than the previous ones.
 We will use a UDP socket connection for the real-time video transfer between the server and the client.
 So it will be a bidirectional video transfer, which means the server can watch the client's video and vice versa.